Compliance: Theory and Practice in the Financial Services Industry

 |the incidental product is not a financial product because of this subdivision (however, it may still be a financial product because of s764A).|

 The general definition of "financial product" in s763A has effect subject to s763E, which excludes financial products where they are only incidental to some other facility that does not have as its main purpose the making of a financial investment, managing a financial risk or making non-cash payments.
-For example, warranty periods or guarantees in contracts for the sale of goods could be considered to be a means of managing a financial risk and entering into a security bond arrangement with a landlord or phone company which provides for the payment of interest could be construed to be making a financial investment.
+For example, warranty periods or guarantees in contracts for the sale of consumer goods could be considered to be a means of managing a financial risk (ie the risk that I might have to buy a replacement product if it stops working properly) and entering into a security bond arrangement with a landlord or phone company which provides for the payment of interest could be construed to be making a financial investment.
 These are all carved out of the definition of "financial product" as being merely "incidental products".

 Note that the carve-out for incidental products in s763E only applies to the general definition of "financial product" in ss763A – 763D.
 Thus to the extent that a product comes within the list of things specifically defined to be financial products in s764A, it will be a financial product regardless of whether or not it is incidental to a facility that itself is not a financial product.
 This means, for example, that products such as home loan insurance, consumer credit insurance and superannuation offered as part of a contract of employment would be considered to be financial products, even though they could be argued to be incidental to things that are not considered to be financial products (credit facilities and contracts of employment).

 |CA s764A(1) - Specific Things that are Financial Products|